Spam-Number-Filter/Spam-Filter-WebPage/README.md

 $ docker exec -it django python manage.py createsuperuser
 ```

-### Dependencies ⚙️

-Notice we have a dependencies file for each Docker Compose and Heroku, that is due to `django-heroku` package currently (2022-03-21) down on the pip package manager.
-This causes errors when configuring docker containers.

-Issue will be fixed as soon as the package is available on pip packet manager.

 ## Running locally without docker and with sqlite3 💻

 To boot up the web page, once inside the python environment, run the command: